 The SAP program is available, free of charge, 24 hours a day, 7 days a week, just by calling 844-819-4777.
 The SAP toll-free line is answered by counseling professionals who can assist you with a number of personal issues, including drug and alcohol abuse, and can also guide you to in-person support services in your area.
 The SAP is strictly confidential, as mandated by law.
 To view the ComPsych HIPAA privacy notice, please go to https://www.compsych.com/privacy/hipaa.

 Employees may contact a free Employee Assistance and Work-Life Program (EAP) to help them manage stress, work concerns, and personal issues, including drug and alcohol abuse.
 The EAP is available 24 hours a day, 7 days a week and offers consultation, information, and personalized community referrals.
-Employees may contact the Employee Assistance Program at 1-800-697-0353 or connect online at www.guidanceresources.com and using the username “USAEAP”.
+Employees may contact the Employee Assistance Program at 1-844-819-4777 or connect online at www.guidanceresources.com.
+Please use the Organization Web ID “USAEAP” when registering as a first-time user.

 There are also national organizations one can contact for help:

 USAHS will impose sanctions on students and/or employees for violation of the standards of conduct consistent with local, state, and federal laws.
-Sanctions for students may include disciplinary action up to and including expulsion and referral for prosecution.
+Sanctions for students may include disciplinary action, up to and including expulsion and referral for prosecution.
 Sanctions for employees may include disciplinary action up to and including termination of employment.
-Please refer to the policies in the USAHS Student Handbook and applicable Employee Handbook.
+Please refer to the policies in the USAHS Catalog/Handbook and applicable Employee or Faculty Handbook.